codama-idl/codama/packages/visitors-core/README.md

 const lastNode = nodeStack.peek();
 // Get all the nodes in the stack as an array. const nodes = nodeStack.all();
-// Get the first node in the stack matching one or several node kinds. const nodes = nodeStack.find('accountNode');
+// Get the closest node in the stack matching one or several node kinds. const nodes = nodeStack.find('accountNode');
-// Get the first program node in the stack. const nodes = nodeStack.getProgram();
+// Get the closest program node in the stack. const nodes = nodeStack.getProgram();
+// Get the closest instruction node in the stack. const nodes = nodeStack.getInstruction();
 // Check if the stack is empty. const isEmpty = nodeStack.isEmpty();
 // Clone the stack.